 maximum imprisonment in county jail for up to one year.

 This is a crime that involves the unlawful killing of another human being

 due to intoxication or negligence without malice aforethought.
 This crime

 is punishable per § 1170 of the California Penal Code which involves

 imprisonment for 16 months, two years or four years.

 To learn more about felony offenses or to take the first step toward aggressive

 representation for your felony allegations, please do not hesitate to

-contact a Los Angeles criminal defense lawyer from Martinian & Associates INC. today!
+contact a Los Angeles felony defense lawyer from Martinian & Associates INC. today!